Lebanese French University

 The Lebanese French University (LFU) is a private university.
 It was licensed in September 2007 by the Kurdistan Regional Government - Erbil (decree 2342).

-It operates on its 50,000 square meter Erbil campus, 100 meter street, near Mosul road, Nasr Roundabout.
+It operates on its 50000 m2 Erbil campus, 100 m street, near Mosul road, Nasr Roundabout.

 LFU has a complex for student accommodation.
 The university offers undergraduate degrees in Law, Business Administration, Accounting and Finance, Computer Engineering, Computer Networking, Information Technology, English Language, French Language, Legal Administration, General Education, Marketing, Diplomacy, International Relations, and Fine Arts.
 It also offers postgraduate degrees in Business Administration, Accounting and Finance, and Information Technology.

 LFU is an associate member of the Association of Arab Universities Union (AAU).